Pre-Conference Workshops: November 26, 2018

 • What’s required to be successful?
 Designing a model that’s broad enough to be applicable to all of your assets

 3:15 pm - 3:30 pm Networking break for workshop attendees

-WORKSHOP G3:30 pm - 5:30 pm Workshop G: Probabilistic risk assessment: The basis for recognizing emerging operational risks David Loyd - Chief, Safety and Test Operations NASA
+WORKSHOP G3:30 pm - 5:30 pm Workshop G: Probabilistic risk assessment: The basis for recognizing emerging operational risks David Loyd - Assistant Director, Institutional Safety and Mission Assurance, NASA

 During this session we will discuss how a systematic and comprehensive methodology to evaluate risks associated with complex engineering and technological systems can help companies identify emerging risk to their critical operations.

 Through the use of case studies and use-cases, we will explore how specific tools and processes can help approach operational risks with:

 - Identification, selection, and screening of Initiation events

 - Definition and modeling scenarios Initiating and Pivotal Events Modeling Data development and risk quantification uncertainty analysis